daryldewilde/daryldev/README.md

 ## Features

-- **Dynamic Portfolio**: Displays projects, skills, and experiences dynamically from the database.
+- **Dynamic Portfolio**: Displays projects, skills, experiences, and certificates dynamically from the database.
 - **Contact Form**: Allows visitors to send messages directly to the owner.
 - **Downloadable Resume**: Generates a PDF version of the portfolio for download.
 - **Progressive Web App (PWA)**: Installable and offline-capable.
 - **Responsive Design**: Optimized for both desktop and mobile devices.
+- **Certificates Section**: Showcases certificates with images and titles.

 ## Technologies Used